 - 7.5.1 The domestic cold water service to each building shall incorporate a reduced pressure backflow preventer to protect the water supply from backflow.
 The reduced pressure backflow preventer shall be located inside the building whenever possible (to maximize access for service and maintenance and to minimize the potential for freezing).
 Confirm required/acceptable location with the local water utility. - 7.5.2 The fire sprinkler water service to each building shall incorporate a double check detector assembly or a reduced pressure backflow preventer to protect the water supply from backflow.
 The selected device shall be located inside the building whenever possible (to maximize access for service and maintenance and to minimize the potential for freezing).
 Confirm required/acceptable location with the local water utility. - 7.5.3 When the water service configuration requires a reduced pressure backflow preventer located inside the building the design shall incorporate an adequately sized receptor and drain piping to ensure that a full discharge (from backflow preventer failure) of water will be directed to the exterior of the building.
-Typically a curb should be incorporated to contain any spillage that may occur (with a separate drain to the building exterior). - 7.6 Seismic Bracing for Mechanical Systems - 7.6.1 All equipment, ductwork, and piping shall be appropriately braced for the seismic conditions at the project location.
-Seismic bracing specifications shall require compliance with all applicable portions of the International Building Code and shall require compliance with the means and methods outlined in the International Seismic Application Technology (ISAT) manual, or an approved equivalent manual.
-Specifications shall require that a copy of the specific bracing instructions for all equipment, ductwork, and piping be maintained by the Contractor at the project site and that the bracing instructions shall be available at all times for use by the State.
+Typically a curb should be incorporated to contain any spillage that may occur (with a separate drain to the building exterior).

+7.6 Seismic Bracing for Mechanical Systems

+- 7.6.1 All equipment, ductwork, and piping, shall be braced for the applicable seismic forces.
+Seismic bracing requirements shall be specifically identified on the plans and/or in the specifications (such that bracing requirements and bracing means and methods are not merely left to the discretion of the Contractor). - 7.6.2 Seismic bracing specifications shall require compliance with all applicable portions of the International Building Code (Chapter 16) and shall require compliance with the means and methods outlined in the International Seismic Application Technology (ISAT) manual, or an approved equivalent.
+Specifications shall include wording stating that a copy of the selected seismic bracing manual is to be maintained by the Contractor at the project site and shall be available at all times for use by the State.

-- 7.7 Mechanical/Roofing Coordination - 7.7.1 Ductwork, piping, and conduit shall be routed below the roof on all new construction projects and to the best extent possible on all remodel projects.
-Any design requiring ductwork, piping, or conduit to be exposed above a roof requires written approval from the State. - 7.7.2 Supports for roof-mounted mechanical equipment, piping, and ductwork shall be coordinated with the Structural Engineer and the Architect to ensure that the vertical supports penetrating the roof membrane are round (to facilitate the use of standard membrane roof flashings secured with stainless steel hose clamps). - 7.7.3 Mechanical design drawings shall incorporate the applicable details from the current State Public Works Division Mechanical Roofing Coordination Details (current details are to be acquired from the State and are to be modified and incorporated into the design drawings as necessary for each particular project).
+7.7 Mechanical/Roofing Coordination

+- 7.7.1 Ductwork, piping, and conduit shall be routed below the roof on all new construction projects and to the best extent possible on all remodel projects.
+Any design requiring ductwork, piping, or conduit to be exposed above a roof requires written approval from the State. - 7.7.2 Supports for roof-mounted mechanical equipment, piping, and ductwork shall be coordinated with the Structural Engineer and the Architect to ensure that the vertical supports penetrating the roof membrane are round (to facilitate the use of standard membrane roof flashings secured with stainless steel hose clamps). - 7.7.3 Air handling units located above the roof shall be specified with integral disconnects, integral receptacle outlets, and integral chases designed to accept all required piping and conduit. - 7.7.4 Mechanical design drawings shall incorporate the applicable details from the current State Public Works Division Mechanical Roofing Coordination Details (current details are to be acquired from the State and are to be modified and incorporated into the design drawings as necessary for each particular project).
 The applicable mechanical roofing coordination details shall be reviewed with the Architect prior to incorporation into the design documents to confirm that the details are suitable for the project and to ensure conformance with the Architect's roofing system design requirements.